 Also, adjust it to your own tender methodology so that you get just a perfect spoon‑fed delivery of the necessary market data and transparency to populate your tender and then run it very efficiently.
 That's, of course, the goal to say of everybody to run smooth and efficient tenders in a very fast way.

 As long as you still run tenders and not, for example, link it to index‑based pricing because it just reduces a lot the capacities on both sides, and this is of course also in the interest of the supplier base.
 Thanks, Christian for your very valuable insights.
 It was a pleasure.

 We hope that you enjoyed the session as well as we did and that you could take out one or the other experience and best practice we could share with you, and just, of course, we also hope if you use our solution to further support you in your daily business.

-This webinar, is the third part of "A Complete Guide to Ocean Freight Procurement" webinar series.
+This webinar is the third part of the "A Complete Guide to Ocean Freight Procurement" webinar series.

-If you missed any our webinars – or simply want to refresh your memory – you can access all of them on demand here.
+If you missed any of our webinars – or simply want to refresh your memory – you can access all of them on-demand here.